scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 We utilized the Intel Haswell Standard Compute Nodes that offer 2 Intel Xeon E5-2680 v3 CPUs (2.5GHz, 12 cores/CPU, 24 cores/node, 128GB RAM/node) with a 13PB scratch Lustre_ parallel file system that also uses an InfiniBand interconnect system.

 Our software library stacks were built with conda_ environments.
-Table :ref:`tab:hpcs` gives the versions of each library involed in the stack.
+Table :ref:`tab:hpcs` gives the versions of each library involved in the stack.
 We used GNU C compilers on Agave and Bridges and the Intel C-compiler on Comet for MPI parallel jobs as recommended by the Comet user guide.
 We used OpenMPI_ as the MPI implementation on all HPC resources as this was generally the recommended environment and in the past we found it also the easiest to build against :cite:`Khoshlessan:2020`.
 The mpi4py_ :cite:`Dalcin:2011` package was used to make MPI available in Python code, as required by ``h5py``.